Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Proof of Convergence of Maximizer Actor in Tabular Settings

 \subsection{Convergence of Policy Iteration}

-Since the sequence $\{ V^{\mu_n} \}$ is monotonically non-decreasing and bounded above by $V^*$, it converges to some $V^\infty \leq V^*$.
-Given the finite number of possible policies, the sequence $\{ \mu_n \}$ must eventually repeat a policy.
-Suppose that at some iteration $N$, the policy repeats, i.e., $\mu_{N+1} = \mu_N$.
+Since $\{ V^{\mu_n} \}$ is bounded above by $V^*$ (the optimal value function), it converges.
+In a finite MDP, there are only finitely many possible policies.
+Thus, the sequence $\{ \mu_n \}$ must eventually repeat, and because each policy improvement is non-decreasing, the policies stabilize at an optimal policy $\mu^*$.